Megan Montefusco: Houston Dash, 2020–21

-Orlando Pride, 2022–present
+Orlando Pride, 2022–24

 On January 28, 2022, Orlando Pride acquired Montefusco in a trade with Houston along with $30,000 in allocation money and a third-round pick in the 2023 NWSL Draft in exchange for Marisa Viggiano.

+Before the beginning of the 2024 NWSL season, Montefusco underwent surgery on her right foot and was placed on the season-ending injury list.
+On November 1, 2024, she announced that she would retire at the end of the season.

 International career

 Montefusco represented the United States at the under-16, under-18 and under-20 national team levels.
 She received her first call-up to the United States senior team in March 2017 for a pair of friendlies against Russia.
-She debuted on April 6 as a 68th minute substitute for Kelley O'Hara in a 4–0 win before appearing again as a substitute in the next game.
+She debuted on April 6 as a 68th-minute substitute for Kelley O'Hara in a 4–0 win before appearing again as a substitute in the next game.
 In total, Montefusco played 58 minutes for the USWNT.

 Personal life

 Montefusco's mother, Cindy, played softball and volleyball at Northern Illinois University.
 Her cousin, Brittany Bock, also played soccer professionally, overlapping NWSL careers in 2015 although the two never appeared in the same game.

 On December 4, 2021, she married former professional Atlantic League and Frontier League baseball player Anthony Montefusco in a ceremony at Old Chicago Main Post Office.
-He had proposed during a hot air balloon flight in Colorado in August 2020.
+He proposed during a hot air balloon flight in Colorado in August 2020.